rayes0/blog/content/about.md

 -   Software:
     -   **OS:** Fedora Linux.
 Latest stable release.
     -   **Window manager:** herbstluftwm
-    -   **Text editor:** Emacs (built from master branch using `--with-json --with-native-compilation --with-x-toolkit=lucid`) with a mix of evil and vanilla bindings (evil in normal mode, regular emacs bindings in insert mode)
+    -   **Text editor:** Emacs (built from master branch using `--with-json --with-native-compilation --with-x-toolkit=lucid`) with default bindings.
-    -   **Not-taking:** Org mode
+    -   **Note-taking:** Org mode
     -   **Planner:** Org agenda
-    -   **Terminal and shell commands:** Emacs `shell-command` and `async-shell-command` probably covers ~80% of shell commands I need to run.
-If I need an interactive shell, I will run either eshell or [shx-mode](https://github.com/riscy/shx-for-emacs).
+    -   **Terminal and shell commands:** I've been spending less and less time in the shell as I started to use Emacs.
+Emacs `shell-command` and `async-shell-command` probably covers ~80% of shell commands I need to run.
+If I need an interactive shell, I use eshell.
 If in the very rare case that I need full fledged terminal capabilities, I use [emacs-libvterm](https://github.com/akermu/emacs-libvterm), and in an even rarer case where my Emacs daemon has crashed, I switch to another tty and restart it.
     -   **Browser:** Tor Browser with JS and cookies blocked for casual browsing, Ungoogled-chromium for school and professional related browsing
     -   **PDF's:** Emacs [pdf-tools](https://github.com/politza/pdf-tools)
-    -   **Books and manga (epubs, mobis, djvu, cbz, etc.):** I transfer them to my Kindle PW and read them there with [KOReader](https://github.com/koreader/koreader)
+    -   **Ebooks (epubs, mobis, djvu, cbz, etc.):** I transfer them to my jailbroken Kindle PW and read them there with [KOReader](https://github.com/koreader/koreader)
-    -   **Video player (mostly anime and occasionally youtube):** mpv
+    -   **Video player (mostly youtube, sometimes anime):** mpv
-    -   **Other frequently used applications:** Anki (flashcards), Calibre (ebook library)
+    -   **Other applications I use daily:** Anki (flashcards), Calibre (ebook library)

 ## Contact {#contact}

--   Email: `mailj2@protonmail.com`
+-   Email - `mailj2@protonmail.com`
--   Matrix: `@bunny0:matrix.org`
+-   Matrix - Available on request
--   Discord: `Bunny#0552` - Note the capital `B`.
-(I try to limit my use of proprietary services, so I would prefer you contact me with one of the above first)
+-   Discord - Available on request (I try to limit my use of proprietary services, so I would prefer you contact me with one of the above first)

 # This Site {#this-site}